-Following this offering, we will have two classes of common stock: Class A common stock and Class B common stock are identical, except with respect to voting, conversion, and transfer rights.
+Following this offering, we will have two classes of common stock: Class A common stock and Class B common stock.
+The rights of the holders of Class A common stock and Class B common stock are identical, except with respect to voting, conversion, and transfer rights.
 Each share of Class A common stock is entitled to one vote.
-Each share of Class B common stock is entitled to one vote.
-Each share of Class B common stock is entitled to one vote.
-Each share of Class B common stock is entitled to one vote.
-Context and will hold approximately % of the voting power of our outstanding capital stock is mediately following this offering, assuming no exercise of the underwriters' option to purchase additional shares of Class A common stock to cover over-allotments.
+Each share of Class B common stock is entitled to over and is convertible at any time into one share of Class A common stock.
+In addition, all shares of Class B common stock will automatically convert into shares of Class A common stock in certain circumstances, including on the date that the number of shares of Class B common stock held by our Chief Executive Officer, Co-Founder, and Chairman and his permitted entities and permitted entities and permitted entities and class B common stock held by our Chief Executive Officer, Co-Founder, and Chairman and his permitted officer, Co-Founder, and Chairman and Class B Common Stock and Class B Common Stock."
+Our Chief Executive Officer, Co-Founder, and Chairman holds 100% of our outstanding Class B common stock and will hold approximately % of the voting power of our outstanding capital stock immediately following this offering, assuming no exercise of the underwriters' option to purchase additional shares of Class A common stock to cover over-allotments.

-We intend to apply to list our Class A common stock on the

-under the symbol "PATH."
+We intend to apply to list our Class A common stock on the New York Stock Exchange under the symbol "PATH."